SGunwal/HyperLocalTuning/NeuralNetwork_Code/README.md

 - **ResNet50_Optuna_models**: Contains four pickle files for Optuna trained models with ResNet50 setting.
 The path of these files is required in the `OPTUNA_MODEL_DIRECTORY` variable in the `ResNet50_HLS.ipynb` notebook.

   **Note**: This folder can be accessed from the drive folder [here](https://drive.google.com/drive/folders/16nLo4vAecD6kphYx3Pa5DYE0vciyiZpD?usp=sharing).
-Please open in incognito mode in your browser and download the data.

 - **CIFAR_10_20K**: Contains the data files of the CIFAR-10 dataset.
 Training, validation, and testing data files provided are the ones used in our experiments.

-**Note**: The Appendix is also provided along with the above four folders.

 ---

-## SEC1 => Directions: With Optuna Models
+## SEC1: Directions With Optuna Models

 There are two models for which notebooks are provided: